Gerash: Gerash Castle (Homayoun Dezh)

-The tank is circle-shaped and the arches of water input and output channels are placed at the west side of first and fourth openings.
-Its bottom, unlike other water storages, is placed at the same surface with openings and arches and is crescent shape.

-Openings and portal arches are pointed, and the second and fifth portal arches have cornice decorations.
-The facades are higher than the wall and as the main body wall are made of stone and chalk materials.
-The dome is made of stone and chalk and daubed by mortar.
-Seven Ponds is one of the limited numbers of heritages which are nationally registered in Pahlavi period.
-And one of the interesting points about its registration is the signature of Mr. Karim Pirnia in its registration file who is the father of Iran traditional architecture.

 The House of Azimis, the Martyrs (Anthropology Museum of Gerash)

 By observing the entrance plan it will be found that it is an L-shaped house.
 Immediately after passing through the filtering place, we will reach the central yard which is the common place in all traditional houses of Gerash.
 But what changes the atmosphere of the house is not using an integrated portico which is located from the bottom up to the second floor.
 In this house, each floor has its own portico (Ivan) with the same plan which is enclosed by the columns and space existing in its depth.
 So we do not see the integrated portico in this house.

 Due to the restoration done by the Gerash Cultural Heritage Lovers Society, specially Mr. Salahi, and being nationally registered as a cultural heritage and anthropology museum, this house’ status is one of the best among historical monuments.